0:00

 Turn your distributors into your marketing team.
 Most founders treat distribution as a one-way transaction.
 Alex and Cody treated it like a flywheel.
 They used Faire to get into ~450 independent stores, many with 5k–20k followers.
 Every restock became a free Instagram post.
 “We get a lot of organic social media presence through that.
 It’s really helped spread the word a tremendous amount,” Cody says.

-Market insight → The CPG playbook just inverted.
+Market signal → The CPG playbook just inverted.
 Building right matters more than launching fast.
 When mistakes are expensive and fixes compound, the advantage goes to the brands that invest in solid infrastructure.

 Turn retail distribution into organic marketing.